top of page

 • Produce can be grown locally in our communities, providing access to nutritious food, creating jobs, and eliminating the huge carbon footprint associated with transporting food long distances.

-Crops such as lettuce and microgreens are harvested every week by volunteers and delivered on a recurring basis.
+Crops such as microgreens are harvested every week by volunteers and delivered on a recurring basis.
 In addition to fighting food insecurity in South Florida, we are educating the next generation on how to live more eco-friendly lifestyles.

 During the COVID-19 pandemic, Marine Education Initiative noticed how supply-chain disruptions compounded the food security crisis, and thus HyperLocal farms was born to provide reliable and sustainable food in a controlled environment.
 Our microgreens are sold to local restaurants and hotels.
 Learn more here: